-LDAP - One of two authentication method protocols used by the R3000.
+LDAP - The authentication method protocol used by the R3000.
 Lightweight Directory Access Protocol (LDAP) is a directory service protocol based on entries (Distinguished Names).

 LDAP host - The LDAP domain name and DNS suffix.
 For example: "yahoo.com" or "server.local".